 In the context of anti-money laundering compliance, the CSA guidance is a key piece of a risk assessment for banks to consider in respect of evaluating the risks of banking Blockchain and digital currency exchange related businesses.

-Not all digital currency exchanges are the same – there are two digital currency exchanges in Canada (which also only take customers from Canada) do not administratively control or have possession over customers’ digital currencies and pose low to no risk to consumers.
+Not all digital currency exchanges are the same – there are two digital currency exchanges in Canada that do not administratively control or have possession over customers’ digital currencies.
 This type of Bitcoin seller or digital currency exchange never has custody of the consumer’s financial instruments – whether its money or Bitcoin and they transfer assets immediately out to the consumer.
 The CSA guidance gives them a pass and exempts them from their regulatory oversight (all other things being equal).

 Jurisdiction & enforcement action against foreign exchanges

-The CSA in its guidance has said that it intends to launch enforcement action against digital currency exchanges with Canadian customers who violate securities legislation, and the CSA guidance.
+The CSA in its guidance has said that provincial securities commissions intend to launch enforcement action against digital currency exchanges with Canadian customers who violate securities legislation, or do not follow the CSA guidance.

 Securities commissions face two types of foreign-related operations that may be considered for enforcement – one is that there are quite a few ICOs that raised money from investors and digital currency exchanges, as well as OTC service providers, that are in Canada but who have an offshore corporate presence to appear non-Canadian.
 A type of offshore corporate presence they go for is to obtain a piece of island paper, meaning they file a piece of paper in an offshore island corporate registry office and believe that the existence of that piece of paper from the island makes their operations tied to that offshore island and protected from US or Canadian enforcement scrutiny.

-The second is foreign digital currency exchanges and OTC service providers that provide services to Canadians online – this requires customers in Canada willing to state they opened an account at a foreign digital currency exchange, which is easier.
+The second is foreign digital currency exchanges and OTC service providers that provide services to Canadians online.

 If securities legislation applies to an exchange or OTC provider or ICO issuer, it will have to determine which jurisdiction in Canada it wants to be its principle one – British Columbia, Ontario, Alberta or another one, and will have to commence to communicate with that securities commission to start the dialogue of oversight of its activities, or an exemption therefrom.